You Can't Always Get What You Want: Graham Hill and the elusive British Grand Prix

 "The other Hill" switched to BRM (British Racing Motors) in 1960, hoping to get his nascent F1 racing career in gear.
 After two miserable seasons with Team Lotus, during which he finished just one race, BRM appeared to be a godsend.
 On paper, it was something of a dream team.
 His teammates were Joakim Bonnier, of Switzerland, and Californian Dan Gurney.
 It was Bonnier's spirited efforts the year before that had given BRM its first Grand Prix win ever.
 That same year, 1959, Gurney had earned his stripes driving for Ferrari, finishing an astonishing second place, in only his second Grand Prix start.
 In Bonnier, Gurney, and Hill, BRM arguably had the strongest driver line-up in Formula One.

 BRM's engineering talent was equally impressive, with chief engineer Peter Berthon (chassis design), Stuart Tresilian (engine design), and Tony Rudd (engineering trouble-shooter par-excellence).
-Unlike the other two British teams, Lotus and Cooper, the Bourne engineering firm built the complete racecar--chassis, transmission, and engine.
+Unlike the other two British teams (Lotus and Cooper), the Bourne engineering firm built the complete racecar--chassis, transmission, and engine.
 The BRM P25 that Bonnier drove to victory at the Dutch Grand Prix was a beautifully-proportioned car, and an engineering marvel.
 The four-cylinder 2.5-liter engine was second in horsepower only to Ferrari.
 Britain's most-successful Grand Prix driver, Stirling Moss, raced the P25 on two occasions, in 1959, and said it was the finest-handling front-engined car he had ever driven.
-But the beautiful BRM Formula One car was plagued with a myriad of nagging problems.
+But the beautiful BRM P25 Formula One was plagued with a myriad of nagging problems.
 The sophisticated high-revving engine had an appetite for valve springs, and the rear brakes, comprised of a single-disc/caliper unit mounted on the back of the transaxle, had a tendency to overheat and fail.
 That it was a design flaw, and not a defect of the manufacturer, was something BRM would not admit.

 Graham Hill was aware of these problems when he signed with the team, but reasoned that with a new car in the works--the rear-engine P48--past mistakes would be eliminated.
 What he hadn't considered was the engineering hubris that prevailed at BRM.
 He learned about it early in January, at his first race for BRM, the Argentine Grand Prix.
 His machine was understeering, so he asked a mechanic to increase front tire pressure by two pounds.